Can Mulch go Bad? | How to Fix Moldy Mulch

 Mulch can grow mold if it stays damp for long periods of time.

-Bark mulch that is laid too thick can grow mold or fungus.
+Bark mulch that is laid too thick can grow mold or fungus when laid on garden beds.
 Mulch that is in shade can also go moldy while on top of garden beds.
 To prevent and treat mold, make sure the depth is no more than 3 inches.
 Move the mulch around with a rake to allow the water to drain through and to add extra air.

 Sugar cane or straw mulch can also form mold if it is laid too thick.
 The best way to prevent this is to mix through a small amount of bark chips as this will help to aerate the straw and prevent mold.